camunda-community-hub/camunda-8-lowcode-ui-template/README.md

 - [Zeebe Workflow Engine](https://github.com/camunda/zeebe)
 - [Contact](https://docs.camunda.io/contact/)

 The Spring Boot Java application includes an example Tasklist [React front-end](src/main/react/tasklist/).
-Run `mvnw package` from the project root, start the Spring Boot app, and then browse to http://localhost:8080.
+Run `make buildfront` from the project root, start the Spring Boot app (`make run` or `mvnw spring-boot:run`), and then browse to http://localhost:8080.

 This front-end relies on a [customized version of @bpmnio/form-js](https://github.com/camunda-community-hub/extended-form-js).

 If needed, you can also run the [React front-end](src/main/react/tasklist/) independent of the spring boot app.
 To do so, run `npm run start` to start a nodejs server serving the react app over port 3000.
+You can also use the `make runfront`

 ## Using this template